 M.Sc. in Epidemiology with Specialization in Biostatistics

-(if they are registered in the Department of Community Health and Epidemiology),
+(if they are registered in the Department of Public Health Sciences),

 M.Sc. in Mathematics and Statistics with Specialization in Biostatistics